 Additionally, sexual behaviour which seems compulsive, is repeated in secrecy and continues after interventions from parents or carers, is a cause for concern.

-The Brook Traffic Light Tool may also be useful in distinguishing between 'normal' age-appropriate behaviour and behaviour which causes concern.
+The 'How to tell if a child's sexual behaviour is age appropriate' - Stop it Now may also be useful in distinguishing between 'normal' age-appropriate behaviour and behaviour which causes concern.

 Incidents of harmful sexual behaviour come to light, either through discovery or disclosure, which may be third-party or second-hand information.
 The details provided should be accurately recorded by the person receiving the initial account.
 It is essential that all victims are reassured that their allegations are taken seriously, and they will be safeguarded.
 Where the disclosure is to a professional, a designated safeguarding lead should undertake and record an initial risk assessment and consider three factors: